2021 B2B Content Marketing Analysis

 - The amount of traffic B2B blogs received each month?

 - The key elements of best performing B2B content

 Following is the summary of our findings:

-- 72% of B2B enterprises are having blog on their website.
-The rest of the 28% enterprises are not having blogs.
+- 72% of B2B enterprises are having blogs on their website.
+The rest of the 28% of enterprises are not having blogs.

 - B2B blogs that create content about education are receiving 52% more organic traffic than the websites which publish content just about their enterprise.

 - 29% of the B2B enterprises have allowed the option to comment on their blog posts.

 - The most popular key point in B2B content is to highlight ‘’relevant posts” or “relevant content”.

 - 35% of the enterprises have used “subscribe to the newsletter” as a call to action on their blogs.